 But aren’t pop-ups annoying?
 Not when they’ve been strategically set at the 30% mark of the page!
 This allows engaged readers to scroll through the site as normal, only giving them the pop-up at the point where they expect to be hooked.
 This way they’re more likely to convert to the CTA you just put in front of them.

-Web321’s Web Design Subscription Plan makes it possible for small businesses to get a professionally designed, lovingly maintained website for just $321 a month.
+Web321’s Web Design Subscription Plan makes it possible for small businesses to get a lovingly maintained website for just $321 a month.
 This done-for-you service includes absolutely everything a small business needs to have a compelling, safe and secure website and online presence.